 Examples of Trees For Avenue

-This popular deciduous tree starts out with a narrow pyramidal crown which eventually ends up as a wide ovoid.
+Carpinus betulus Fastigiata is a popular deciduous tree which starts out with a narrow pyramidal crown which eventually ends up as a wide ovoid.
 It has a very compact and closed crown with a strictly vertical trunk.
 The leaves are a fresh green colour in spring and turn golden yellow in the autumn.
-Carpinus can be planted in sun to shade on all soil types.
+Hornbeam can be planted in sun to shade on all soil types.
 Mature height,15-18 metres with a spread of 12-15m.

 2. Liquidambar styraciflua / Sweet gum

-This medium size deciduuos tree has a slender conical crown which spread as the tree matures.
+Liquidambar styraciflua is medium size deciduous tree with a slender conical crown which spread as the tree matures.
 The leaves are maple-like 5 or 7 lobed and are best known for their intense autumn colours which give a stunning display wine-red with yellow, orange and violet and all kinds of shades.
 If planted on a humid site the leaves turn more violet.
 Liquidambar requires a position in full sun on fresh to moist soil.
 Mature height 25-30 metres with a spread of 4-8m.

 3. Platanus hispanica / London Plane

 Platanus acerifolia / Platanus hispanica is a magnificent, large deciduous tree with beautiful flaking grey and cream bark.
 It has large leaves, starting green in the spring and turning to golden brown in autumn.
 The London Plane is long-lived and hardy, not demanding, it will thrive in most soils and can be positioned in sun or light shade.
 Mature height 25-30ms with a spread of 15-25m.

 4. Quercus palustris / Pin Oak / Swamp Oak